 Yesterday, September 30th, was International Translation Day - a day to celebrate the importance of translation in our lives, and the translators who make that work possible!
 In celebration of #InternationalTranslationDay, we collected stories from our staff about translated videos that had a significant impact on their lives and understanding of translation.
 We posted them … Continue reading International Translation Day Videos

 There is power in naming a language in the context of its own culture.
 And we want to put that power in our user’s hands.
 In addition to updating existing language names to respect local cultures, we also want to provide choices for speakers whose language has more than one name.
 Dari and Farsi are … Continue reading Farsi and Dari: Divergent Variants

 Today we want to highlight the work of one of our Amara Platform customers and their award-winning film 'Unrest.' https://www.youtube.com/watch?time_continue=139&v=JvK5s9BNLzA Twenty-eight year-old Jennifer Brea is working on her PhD at Harvard and months away from marrying the love of her life when she gets a mysterious fever that leaves her bedridden and looking for answers. … Continue reading Customer Spotlight: Unrest

-This month we added two new languages to the Amara language selector: Behnti Kenaga’, from Alaska, and Zarma, from West Africa.
-Behnti Kenaga’ [taa] Amara learned about the Doyon Foundation and the 7,000 Languages Project back in April, when we added four native Alaskan Athabaskan (Dena) languages to the Amara language selector.
-This month they … Continue reading Zarma and Benhti Kenaga’ languages have been added!
+This month we added two new languages to Amara: Behnti Kenaga’, from Alaska, and Zarma, from West Africa.
+Behnti Kenaga’ [taa] Amara learned about the Doyon Foundation and the 7,000 Languages Project back in April, when we added four native Alaskan Athabaskan (Dena) languages to Amara's supported subtitle languages.
+This month they brought the language … Continue reading Zarma and Benhti Kenaga’ languages have been added!